ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

 - 0x31 - "Request out of range": this means that your request has a valid format and is supported, but your parameters are out of the valid range.
 For example, you tried to read a memory address that does not exist (but you did provide an address with a valid format).
 - 0x33 - "Security access denied": this means that you need to unlock the service (see :ref:`security_access`) before using it.
 - 0x7E - "Service not supported in active session": this means that you must first request a different diagnostic session (see :ref:`diag_sess_control`).

+You may also encounter timing-related "errors":

+- 0x21 - "Busy repeat request": Your command may be correct, but you must retry it later (you must send another request).
+- 0x78 - "Request correctly received, response pending": The ECU will answer later (you **do not** need to send another request).

 These error codes are an extremely valuable source of information to learn how to correctly use UDS services.